Bolivian boliviano: Exchange rates

-In a fixed exchange rate regime system, the Central Bank of Bolivia undertakes to buy and sell foreign currency at the price it previously set of Bs 6.86 for the purchase and Bs 6.96 for the sale for 1 $US, respectively, from November 2011 to the present, which is more than eleven continuous years.
+In a fixed exchange rate regime system, the Central Bank of Bolivia undertakes to buy and sell foreign currency at the price it previously set of Bs 6.86 for the purchase and Bs 6.96 for the sale for US$1, respectively, from November 2011 to the present, which is more than eleven continuous years.
 The consequences of this system are crucial, although in practice they are not understood in their real dimension of its effects in the short and long term on the country's economy.
-Since 2023 in Bolivia there has been a shortage of United States dollars, so the "parallel" dollar began to settle in streets and some exchange houses, reaching an exchange rate of Bs 15 for sale for 1 $US although the Central Bank of Bolivia enabled the option of carry out the sale of dollars in their offices at the official price.
+Since 2023 in Bolivia there has been a shortage of United States dollars, so the "parallel" dollar began to settle in streets and some exchange houses, reaching an exchange rate of Bs 15 for sale for US$1 although the Central Bank of Bolivia enabled the option of carry out the sale of dollars in their offices at the official price.

+Since the emergence of a parallel exchange market, several websites have begun tracking informal U.S. dollar prices in Bolivia using peer-to-peer (P2P) exchange data from platforms such as Binance.
+These sources provide reference exchange rates based on market transactions rather than official figures.

+As of June 29, 2026, the official exchange rate for the U.S. dollar has been eliminated.
+From this date forward, a flexible exchange rate will be implemented, pegged to the parallel market rate.
+This new exchange rate will begin with a 40% devaluation of the Bolivian boliviano (BOB), setting the rate at BOB 9.73.